NeilJustice/Cloudundancy/README.md

 ![Binary cloudundancy on Linux](Screenshots/Linux/LinuxBinaryCloudundancy.png)

-## How to build executable Cloudundancy.exe from source on Windows with Visual Studio 2019
+## How To Build Executable Cloudundancy.exe From Source On Windows With Visual Studio 2019

 ```powershell
 git clone https://github.com/NeilJustice/Cloudundancy